jlandahl/scalamo/Readme.md

 This library is in its early stages, with an initial focus on automatic typesafe mapping between Scala case classes and DynamoDB `Item` objects.
-It uses Shapeless to achieve this rather than runtime reflection, so you know at compile time whether a case class is mappable or not.
-At runtime any particuarly `Item` could fail to convert due to the unstructured nature of DynamoDB rows.
-To handle problems at runtime, the `Validated` class from Cats is used to provide a result that is either a `Valid` instance of the requested case class, or an `Invalid` result with all errors collected in a `NonEmptyList`.
+It uses [Shapeless](https://github.com/milessabin/shapeless) to achieve this rather than runtime reflection, so the compiler will catch any case classes that are not mappable.

+Due to the unstructured nature of DynamoDB rows, any particular mapping could potentially fail at runtime, so the `Validated` class from [Cats](http://typelevel.org/cats/) is used to provide a result that is either a `Valid` instance of the requested case class or an `Invalid` result with all errors collected in a `NonEmptyList`.

 All the standard types supported by the `Item` class are supported in Scalamo.
-Mappers for Java 8 `ZonedDateTime` and `Instant` values are also provided.
+Mappers for Java 8 `ZonedDateTime` and `Instant` values are also provided. `ZonedDateTime` values are stored as strings in ISO-8601 format and `Instant` values are stored as `Long`s.

 # Example